Philadelphia Car Accident Lawyers

-Philadelphia has the highest rate of car accidents in Pennsylvania.
+Philadelphia has the highest rate of serious car accidents and motor vehicle accidents anywhere in Pennsylvania.
 If you or a family member has been injured in a traffic accident, you may feel overwhelmed.
 Philadelphia car accident lawyers from Mattiacci Law have nearly two decades of experience in handling serious car accident cases in Philadelphia and across Pennsylvania.
-Our team of experienced personal injury attorneys stand ready to help you through the challenges and difficulties faced by victims of car crashes.
+Our team of experienced personal injury attorneys stand ready to help you through the challenges and difficulties faced by victims of major car accidents and crashes.

 If you have been in an accident, contact our team and consult with a Philadelphia car accident lawyers as soon as possible.
 The initial consultation is completely free.
 Our friendly and compassionate staff are available to answer the phone 24 hours a day, 7 days a week.
 You can also call our Philadelphia office at 215-914-6919 or call toll free at 866-617-0050.